 Here’s some other shocking and important facts:

 - Students scoring an average score of 1 on AP tests are 34% more likely to attend a four-year college than academically similar students.
-Even students scoring an average score of 5 will see a 12% increase in college attendance.

 - It’s common for students to start taking AP classes as early as their first year of high school.
 Half of these students will score higher when they take AP tests in 10th grade.